liorcode/sonoff-control-server/README.md

 `start` -  Builds the project, then serves it (build+serve scripts)
 `test` - Run tests using jest
 `watch` -  Compiles project and start server, in watch mode

+# Alexa Skill
+An [Alexa Skill](https://github.com/liorcode/sonoff-control-server-alexa-skill) is available to control this server.